A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Constraints and basis functions

-We call $S_n^{(m)}(k^0)$ the basis function.
-If one chooses $l_m=0$ or $u_m=\beta$, the $k^0$ integral in \eqref{eq:constraints} is not guaranteed to be finite.
+We call $S_n(k^0,\tau)$ the basis function.
+If one chooses $\tau=0$ or $\beta$, the $k^0$ integral in \eqref{eq:constraints} is not guaranteed to be finite.
 By eliminating these points, all basis functions decay exponentially in the large $k^0$ region and the integral is made definitely finite.

-Note that $C_n^{(m)}(\vk)$ in \eqref{eq:constraints} can be calculated solely from $\Pi^E(\tau,\vk)$ without any information on $\rho/\omega$.
-Therefore, one can use these constraints to test spectral functions obtained by some method by calculating both sides of \eqref{eq:constraints} if $\Pi^E(\tau,\vk)$ is available.
+Note that $C_n(\tau,\vk)$ in \eqref{eq:constraints} can be calculated solely from $\Pi^E(\tau,\vk)$ without any information on $\rho/\omega$.
+Therefore, these constraints can be used to test spectral functions obtained using other methods by calculating both sides of \eqref{eq:constraints} if $\Pi^E(\tau,\vk)$ is available.

 Before going into details, let us make the above quantities dimensionless for later use.
 Supposing that $\rho$ has mass dimension $d_\rho$ and defining the following dimensionless quantities,

 the relevant quantities in dimensionless unit are written as